albuquerque53/county-app/README.md

 #### :warning: Why not use IBGE API?

-The IBGE API is running a old SSL and TLS version that are vulnerable to renegotiation attacks as described in [RFC 5746](rfc5746).
+The IBGE API is running an old SSL and TLS version that are vulnerable to renegotiation attacks as described in [RFC 5746](rfc5746).

 This project is using a recent version of CURL that by default does not request URLs running vulnerable SSL/TLS Versions, you can try in our own terminal running for example: `curl https://servicodados.ibge.gov.br/api/v1/localidades/estados/sp/municipios`, you'll get something like: `OpenSSL/3.0.8: error:0A000152:SSL routines::unsafe legacy renegotiation disabled`.